Access to our Records and Archives now requires viewer registration.

 - Do not assume genealogical records to be accurate.
 (Perform your own due diligence; i.e., does the cited evidence really exist; does it really say what has been reported?)

 - Do not assume official records to be accurate, especially about dates.
 It is not unusual to find contradictions/differences in old records, so these must be resolved – which record is the more likely to be accurate?

 - Family records often include "wishful thinking" about both relationships and actions of ancestors.
 (This includes entries in the family Bible, too.)

 - The presence of a child in a census household does not signify that the child belonged to that household.
 It only means that a child was present when the census taker arrived.

 - A family myth may contain a germ of truth, but it is still a myth.

 - Conjecture may suggest lines of inquiry, but it is not proof.
 Neither is wishful thinking.

 Welcome to our site!

-Thanks for visiting our site, which is part of the out-reach function of our Association.
+Thanks for visiting our site.
+There are several things about the site that affect all viewers.
+First is that it is part of the out-reach function of the Association.
 That is, it allows us to make all Yarbroughs (however the name may be spelled) aware of the history, accomplishments and lineages of our extended and allied families.
-While most of the genealogical focus is on the Yarbrough lineages, although we hope to include more information about our allied families in the future.
+Most of the genealogical focus is on the Yarbrough lineages, although we hope to include more information about our allied families in the future.

 What We Do...